 Explore apartments for rent in Aurora.
 Market Apartments provides the best way to search for Apartments in Aurora by giving visitors the ability to filter through apartment rentals and townhomes based on your specific needs.
-Search for Apartments in top cities like Bennett, Denver, and love where you live.
+Search for Apartments in top cities like Bennett, Lakewood, Denver, and love where you live.
 Own pets?
 Market Apartments makes it easy to find pet-friendly Apartments in Aurora.
 Our complete list of Aurora apartments includes Virtual Tours, Floor Plans, Reviews, Pricing, and Currently Available Apartments.

 As the third largest city in the state of Colorado, Aurora still manages to capture a small-town feel within a bustling cityscape.
 As part of the larger Denver and Lakewood metropolitan statistical area, Aurora not only has its own attractive features and amenities that make it an irresistible place to live, it also is close to its neighboring cities, too.
 With an incredible climate year-round - with plush white snow in the winter and comfortably dry sunshine in the summer - there is no shortage of things to do for relaxation and pleasure in this city.
 Not only is Aurora a fantastic place to live for its city life and outdoor activities, though, it also has an outstanding public school system, abundant employment opportunities, and a well-designed transportation system, too.

 If you're concerned about finding a steady source of income when you're living in Aurora, you can set your fears aside.
 There are many employment opportunities available to you.
 The leading employers here include UCHealth, Academy Roofing, Cooper Lighting, Graebel Companies, Mike Naughton Ford, Stanley Aviation, Caricord, Heather Gardens Golf Club, and MycoTechnology.